rusticlion/Manastorm/manastorm_codebase_dump.md

     for i = #self.tokens, 1, -1 do
         local token = self.tokens[i]

+        -- Skip updating POOLED tokens, they've been reset and their properties are nil if token.status == Constants.TokenStatus.POOLED then
+            goto continue_token
+        end

         -- Update token based on its status in the state machine if token.status == Constants.TokenStatus.FREE then
             -- Handle the transition period for newly returned tokens